Lyall/IshinFix/README.md

 - Extract the contents of the release zip in to the the Win64 folder.<br />(e.g. "**steamapps\common\LikeADragonIshin\LikeaDragonIshin\Binaries\Win64**" for Steam).

 ### Linux/Steam Deck
-- Make sure you set the Steam launch options to `WINEDLLOVERRIDES="winmm.dll=n,b" %command%`.
+- Make sure you set the Steam launch options to `WINEDLLOVERRIDES="winmm.dll=n,b" %command%`

 ## Configuration
 - See **IshinFix.ini** to adjust settings for the fix.